Capstone Course

 Catalog Description MATH 490.
 CAPSTONE COURSE (3) Prerequisite: Senior standing.
 A course where prospective teachers see high school mathematics from an advanced perspective.
 Considerably more emphasis is placed on issues of pedagogy than in other content courses and students see connections between the mathematics they are learning in college and some of the activities they will be engaged in as teachers.

-The Mathematics that Every Secondary School Math Teacher Needs to Know, Alan Sultan and Alice F. Artzt, published in 2011 by Routledge, New York, NY.
+The Mathematics that Every Secondary School Math Teacher Needs to Know, Alan Sultan and Alice F. Artzt, Second Edition, Routledge, 2017.

-Journey through Genius, by William Dunham, published by Penguin Books, 1990.
+Journey through Genius, William Dunham, Penguin Books, 1990.

-Important Dates Exams will be given on Tuesday, March 5 and Tuesday, April 23.
-The cumulative final exam will be given on Thursday, May 16, 2013, 3:00-5:00.
+Exams will be given on Tuesday, March 6 and Thursday, April 26.
+The cumulative final exam will be given on Thursday, May 17, 3:00-5:00 PM in Live Oak Hall 1322.
 There will be NO makeup exams, no makeup presentations, and no late projects accepted.

 Technology You are encouraged to exercise your mind by doing calculations in your head as often as possible.
-You are also encouraged to use appropriate technology when necessary, especially if it (1) sheds light on previously misunderstood or confusing material or (2) gives you ideas about how to engage your future mathematics students.
-As a future teacher, you should be aware of the website Wolfram Alpha: computational knowledge engine and you should learn more about GeoGebra, which is free mathematics software for learning and teaching.
+You are also encouraged to use appropriate technology when necessary, especially if it (1) sheds light on previously misunderstood or confusing material or (2) gives you ideas about how to create an active classroom for your future mathematics students.
+As a future teacher, you should be aware of the website Wolfram Alpha: computational knowledge engine.
+You will learn more in this class about GeoGebra, which is free software for teaching and learning mathematics.
+You will also learn about Desmos.

-Course Objectives Our goals are to connect undergraduate coursework and secondary mathematics and to better prepare students for teaching.
+Course Objectives Our goals are to make connections between undergraduate coursework and secondary mathematics and to better prepare students for teaching.
 To that end, we aim to help students:

 • gain a profound understanding of fundamental mathematics.